RobbyCBennett/Migrate/README.md

         ./migrate.sh status

     Primary Arguments:
-        init:        Initialize the database and the migrations table
+        init:        Initialize the database and create the migrations table

         MIG_NAME:    Create a migration (usually snake_case) with the given migration name